pdlbhuwan/pdlbhuwan.github.io/projects.md

 # Projects

-Here are some small experiments (could be anything outside acamedia) that I work on in my free time.
+Here are some small experiments (could be anything outside academia) that I work on in my free time.

 ## Project 1: Interactive Valentine Page